 Year 6 Transition

-We look forward to meeting you and your child in the summer term.
+We very much look forward to meeting your child/ren.

 Keeping up to date with ‘My Ed’

 The ‘My Ed‘ app is available for all parents to download on their mobile and tablet devices.
 My Ed is the free parent app that gives you a multitude of communication and information features to stay in touch with what is going on at school.
 The app gives you direct access to your child’s attendance, timetable, absence records, achievements, behaviour and much more.

 The MyEd app is available for both Apple iOS and Android devices: